scottfr/SystemsBook/Understanding/understanding.md

 ~ End Exercise

 ~ Exercise
 Seldom is there ever just one right way to build a model.
 You build the model to help you understand something and you might do that in different ways.
 Even for a model as simple as Going to Grandma's can be structured in several different ways other than starting with a stock of 4.5 and reducing it by walking.
-Try to build one or two alternatives to this model.
+Go to Insight Maker and try to build one or two alternatives to this model.
 ~ Answer
 One alternative would be to start with Distance to Grandmas House = 0 and add to the stock as Red walks toward it.
 This way the model is tracking the distance traveled rather than the distance left to travel.
 ~ End Exercise